 Plan A is never to be discharged till you complete your program.
 Know and follow the program/clinic policies.

 If your doctor permits, then get an advance prescription, and stay ahead by a month.
 You are not permitted to fill the prescription before the due date, but at least you will have a prescription in hand.
 It provides you a cushion … you are not suddenly out of medication if you or the doctor had an emergency.
 You will generally be required to make a separate visit for this prescription.
 Not all doctors provide this facility.

 If you are discharged … then there must be a reason.
 Doctors do not want to discharge patients … but doctors do not want to keep problem patients either.
 Don’t bang that door on your way out.
 When you approach another doctor for Suboxone … that doctor already knows you are a problem.
 The more doctors you have been to … more of a problem you are.

 Plan B is to research and find out about other practices in your area which are accepting patients and whose enrollment criteria are acceptable to you, and you are acceptable to them.
 Some practices close suddenly.
 Some times the providers have an emergency and may not be available.
 The DEA has tied the prescription authority to the provider and not the program.

 You should have a backup list of at least three doctors nearby who are accepting patients.

 Ask.
-You can get this information about other doctors from your counselor, from other people at Narcotics Anonymous meetings, Suboxone forums, from your pharmacist, from naabt.org, samhsa.gov, suboxone.com, zubsolv.com, bunavail.com, etc.
+You can get information about other Suboxone providers from your counselor, from other people at Narcotics Anonymous meetings, Suboxone forums, from your pharmacist, from naabt.org, samhsa.gov, suboxone.com, zubsolv.com, bunavail.com, etc.